A Public Address

 Battersea Town Hall was once a site for radical politics, including infamous speeches and debates on religion, suffrage, social housing and art.

-In March 2026, Quarantine takeover the former Town Hall – now Battersea Arts Centre to ask: who gets heard in a place like this today?
+In March 2026, Quarantine took over the former Town Hall – now Battersea Arts Centre to ask: who gets heard in a place like this today?

 A BAC and Quarantine Co-Production.
 A Public Address is part of Welcome to Wandsworth, London Borough of Culture.
 London Borough of Culture is a Mayor of London initiative.